njordulv/stopwatch/README.md

 - **Vite**: A fast build tool that serves your code via native ESM.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Framer Motion**: A library for animations in React applications.
+- **Zustand**: A modern state management library for improved state handling and performance.

 ## Installation